vdotn/homebridge-bond/README.md

-# homebridge-bond
+# homebridge-bond-testing

-Work In Progress...
+This is a testing build of Evan Coleman's [@edc1591](https://twitter.com/edc1591) Bond homebridge plugin.
+Stability not promised, implied or guaranteed.

 ## Meta

+You can find Evan Coleman on Twitter [@edc1591](https://twitter.com/edc1591) and thank him for his fantastic work!

-You can find me on Twitter [@edc1591](https://twitter.com/edc1591)
+You can find me on Twitter [@vitalydotn](https://twitter.com/vitalydotn)

 Distributed under the MIT license.
 See ``LICENSE`` for more information.